mikewootini/mikewootini/README.md

 - 👋 Hi, I’m @mikewootini please just call me "woot"
-- 👀 I’m interested in DevOps but LED programming for fun
+- 👀 I’m interested in DevOps (and LED programming for fun)
 - 📫 How to reach me ... https://www.instagram.com/playawootwoot/

 Linkedin is here - https://www.linkedin.com/in/wootini/